 I get it!

-Guided reading gives you small group time to work intensely and intentionally with your students to really boost their reading skills.
+Reading small groups gives you small group time to work intensely and intentionally with your students to really boost their reading skills.
 This is when you can get a peek into how students are thinking while they read, what strategies they use, and what they need to work on.

 Getting started with guided reading will help you push your readers forward with a strong foundation of reading skills.